ShanghaiTech-IMPACT/Geometry-Aware-Attenuation-Learning-for-Sparse-View-CBCT-Reconstruction/README.md

 ![](./image/DRR.png)

 In our experiments, we apply Digitally Reconstructed Radiography (DRR) technique to simulate 2D X-ray projections of given 3D CBCT/CT volumes from dental/spine dataset.
-You may download the raw CBCT/CT volumes, and then put them in a self-built folder `./dataset/dental/raw_volume` or `./dataset/spine/raw_volume`.
+You need to first prepare your datasets as instructed in [Dataset-Preparation](#Dataset-Preparation).
 Then, run the following command.

     # for dental dataset
     python DRR_simulation.py --start=0 --end=360 --num=360 --sad=500 --sid=700 --datapath=./dataset/dental